Hopefully by now, if you work in marketing, you know that you need to be using campaign tags on all your marketing urls.

 - Social cross-promotion

-- Be sure to ask the company your cross-promoting with how they want their links tagged as well so they can see the value you’re bringing them.
+- Be sure to ask the company you're cross-promoting with how they want their links tagged as well so they can see the value you’re bringing them.

 - Local listings